Wangfujing: Location

-The street starts from Wangfujing Nankou ("south entrance"), where the Oriental Plaza, Beijing Hotel, and Wangfujing Subway Station are located.
-The street then heads north, passing the Wangfujing Xinhua Bookstore, the Beijing Department Store as well as the Beijing Foreign Languages Bookstore before ending at the Sun Dong An Plaza and St. Joseph's Catholic Church.
+Wangfujing Street starts from Wangfujing South Entrance (王府井南口, Wángfǔjǐng Nánkǒu), where the Oriental Plaza, Beijing Hotel, and the Wangfujing metro station are located.
+The street then heads north, passing the Wangfujing Bookstore, the Beijing Department Store as well as the Beijing Foreign Languages Bookstore before ending at the Beijing apm and St. Joseph's Catholic Church.

 History

 The street was also previously known as Morrison Street in English, after the Australian journalist George Ernest Morrison.
 Wangfujing is also one of the traditional downtown areas of Beijing, along with Liulichang.

 Until the late 1990s, the street was open to traffic.
 Modifications in 1999 and 2000 made much of Wangfujing Street pedestrian only (aside from the tour trolley).
 Now through traffic detours to the east of the street.

 The 2011 Chinese pro-democracy protests were planned to take place in Wangfujing.
 Some violence occurred there between police and foreign journalists.

 Stores

 Wangfujing is now home to around 280 shops.
-Wangfujing malls include the Beijing Department Store, Beijing apm, Beijing Mall and The Malls at Oriental Plaza, WF CENTRAL.
+Wangfujing malls include the Beijing Department Store, Beijing apm, Beijing Mall and The Malls at Oriental Plaza, and WF Central.